 While this advice is a great guide, a medically informed decision is the best way to have a positive long-term prognosis.

 What’s important to know is that varicose veins themselves can’t be cured, only managed, as varicose veins themselves are symptomatic of an underlying issue, known as venous insufficiency.
 Removal of the veins doesn’t cure the condition, it just removes the primary symptom.

 Not sure of the severity of your veins?
 Try our Vein Assessment Tool.

 I think I have a varicose vein, now what?

 Knowing whether it’s worth treating your veins is a question many people with varicose issues consider.
-Generally speaking, if varicose veins cause you lifestyle concerns such as aching, heaviness, swelling or skin changes treatment should certainly be considered after a consult with your doctor.
+Generally speaking, if varicose veins cause you lifestyle concerns such as aching legs, heaviness, swelling or skin changes treatment should certainly be considered after a consult with your doctor.

 It is difficult to precisely determine how fast the veins will deteriorate but what is certain is that over time they will get worse.

 Having your veins medically treated is a great way to restore function to the venous system in your legs.
 Whether it’s sclerotherapy, Endovenous Laser treatment or surgical removal of the veins, these methods work by closing off the veins themselves and redirecting the blood into healthier veins.

 Like any kind of medical procedure, each one carries its own risks and benefits, however, laser treatment has been shown to have great results with minimal risks.